Patricia Silveyra

-Patricia Silveyra (born January 20, 1981) is an Argentine-American lung physiologist, professor, and chair of Environmental and Occupational Health at Indiana University School of Public Health.
-Her research interests include sex differences in innate immunity, lung disease, air pollution exposure effects, and mechanisms by which sex hormones control lung immunity.
+Patricia Silveyra is an Argentine-American lung physiologist and environmental health researcher.
+She is a professor, and chair of the Department of Environmental and Occupational Health at the Indiana University School of Public Health-Bloomington.
+Her research focuses on sex differences in lung inflammation, innate immunity, lung disease, air pollution exposure effects, and e-cigarette exposure, including the effects of sex hormones on related mechanisms.

 Biography

 Silveyra was born and raised in Buenos Aires, Argentina.
 She attended the Escuela Superior de Comercio Carlos Pellegrini, one of the University of Buenos Aires's high schools.
 She later obtained a Licenciatura in Biological Sciences from the Facultad de Ciencias Exactas y Naturales, University of Buenos Aires, when she was only 21 years old.
 The first in her family to attend graduate school, Silveyra obtained her Doctor of Philosophy degree in Biological Chemistry from the University of Buenos Aires at age 26, after completing her doctoral thesis at the Instituto de Biología y Medicina Experimental and obtaining doctoral scholarships from the National Scientific and Technical Research Council as well as the Agencia Nacional de Promoción Científica y Tecnológica.

 In 2008, Silveyra was the only Argentine selected as a Rotary International Ambassadorial Scholar, and moved to Hershey, Pennsylvania to conduct a postdoctoral training at Penn State College of Medicine under Dr. Joanna Floros.
 In 2013, she established her independent laboratory at Penn State College of Medicine, after receiving funding from Graduate Women in Science and the National Institutes of Health.
 Between 2015-2016, she served as Interim Director for Diversity and Inclusion in Education at Penn State College of Medicine, where she was promoted to Associate Professor in 2018.
 From 2018-2020, she worked at the University of North Carolina at Chapel Hill as the Director of the Biobehavioral Laboratory and as a Beerstecher-Blackwell Distinguished term Associate Professor.
-In 2021, she was recruited to Indiana University Bloomington, as an Associate Professor of Environmental and Occupational Health, and was named a fellow of the American Thoracic Society.
+In 2021, she joined Indiana University Bloomington, as an Associate Professor of Environmental and Occupational Health, and was named a fellow of the American Thoracic Society.
 In 2022, Silveyra was named the inaugural Anthony D. Pantaleoni Eminent Scholar, an academic honor professors receive at Indiana University Bloomington School of Public Health.
 The same year, she was named interim chairperson for the Department of Environmental and Occupational Health.
-In 2023, she was elected permanent chair of the Department following a national search.
-In 2024, she was the first Latina to attain the rank of Full Professor in the Department and School.
+She was named chair of the Department, effective July 1, 2023, following a national search.
+In 2024, Indiana University trustees approved her promotion to professor, making her the first Latina to attain the rank of Full Professor in both the Department and School.

+In 2026, Silveyra became President-Elect of SACNAS, beginning a four-year term on the organization's Executive Committee.
+She had previously been on the SACNAS Board of Directors from 2018 to 2020, including serving as treasurer.